-Venugopal Rathi was appointed as our Treasurer in 2015 and is our principal accounting officer for SEC reporting purposes.
-Mr. Rathi also serves as the treasurer of BDC II and BDC III since April 2017.
-Mr. Rathi served as our Chief Financial Officer from 2015 to March 2018 and the chief financial officer of BDC II and BDC III from April 2017 to March 2018.
+Venugopal Rathi was appointed as our as our Chief Financial Officer and Treasurer in 2015.
+Mr. Rathi also serves as the chief financial officer and treasurer of BDC II and BDC III since April 2017.
 Prior to the completion of the NFIC Acquisition in June 2017, Mr. Rathi served as the chief financial officer and treasurer of NFIC.
 Mr. Rathi may from time to time serve as an officer, director or principal of entities affiliated with Carlyle or of investment vehicles managed by Carlyle and its affiliates.
 Prior to joining Carlyle, Mr. Rathi worked at Ernst & Young LLP and provided assurance and advisory services to a wide variety of clients in the financial services industry.
 Mr. Rathi has extensive knowledge of fund-level and vehicle-level accounting, US GAAP and SOX compliance, valuation, and financial reporting practices across a wide range of investment strategies, including carry funds, hedge funds, CLOs, BDCs and mutual funds.